 But, what are then de differences between one and the other?
 Why should I choose DELE instead of SIELE or the other way around?
 Here we explain.

 Main characteristics of DELE and why I should go for it

 DELE is an official exam because it is provided by the Instituto Cervantes on behalf of the Spanish Ministry of Education (Spain).
-In Hong Kong, although no branch of the Instituto Cervantes exists, is the City University of Hong Kong and its Community College the institution in charged of the provision of DELE in three different calls per year: May, September and November.
+In Hong Kong, although no branch of the Instituto Cervantes exists, is the University of Wollongong (UOW College Hong Kong) the institution in charged of the provision of DELE in three different calls per year: May, September and November.

 Given that it is a traditional paper and pencil exam, candidates can only access one level per call, same level for all four parts of the test: listening comprehension, reading comprehension, written expression and oral interaction and expression.
 Not any expiry date applies to the certificate once it’s obtained, although needless to say that the level and fluency in Spanish, as in any other foreign language, decrease if there is a lack of continuous practice after obtaining the certificate.
 The results, in a numeric scale, are released between two and three months after the exam date.

 DELE is then a good way to assess your learning of Spanish as a foreign language and your progress if you are following regular Spanish courses and your goal is to improve every communication skill.
 For that reason DELE is provided for each of the six levels of the CEFR that are: A1, A2, B1, B2, C1 and C2.
 DELE is therefore a good checkpoint before going ahead to higher levels.